 Here is our list of the five best threat intelligence feeds:

-- CrowdStrike Falcon X Threat Intelligence (FREE TRIAL) CrowdStrike offers a threat intelligence service as part of its Cloud platform of security services called Falcon.
-Falcon X is available in three plan levels.
+- CrowdStrike Falcon Intelligence (FREE TRIAL) CrowdStrike offers a threat intelligence service as part of its Cloud platform of security services called Falcon.
+CrowdStrike Falcon Intelligence is available in three plan levels.
 This service mainly aims to enhance the performance of the media XDR and SIEM systems.
 However, they can also be linked to third-party security tools.
-Falcon X provides human-readable reports plus automated feeds sent straight to security services.
+Falcon Intelligence provides human-readable reports plus automated feeds sent straight to security services.
 You can register for a free trial of the software.